Large-scale structure catalogues

 The Large-Scale Structure (LSS) catalogs combine the list of cosmological tracer targets (typically galaxies or QSOs) with the results of the spectroscopic data reduction to create data and random catalogs that allow the user to estimate the cosmological tracer density fluctuations at any point within the survey footprint.
 Weights are assigned to tracers to account for observational imperfections such as a failure of the spectroscopic pipeline to obtain a redshift, fiber collisions that preclude simultaneously assigning spectroscopic fibers to targets closer than 62'', and non-cosmological fluctuations imprinted the target catalog, such as the correlation between targets and stellar density described in Ross et al. 2011, Ho et al. 2012, Ross et al. 2012.
 The random catalogs are designed to randomly sample the survey footprint with a density proportional to the map of the survey completeness.
 Pairs of data and random catalogues are generated for samples with distinct selection functions.

 This page describes the LSS catalogues for eBOSS and BOSS.
 In eBOSS, we generate three independent LSS catalogues.
-These are Luminous Red Galaxies (LRGs; DR14 sample is described in Bautista et al. 2017) with redshifts between 0.6 and 1, quasars (QSOs; DR14 sample is described in Ata et al. 2018) with redshifts between 0.8 and 2.2, and Emission Line Galaxies (ELGs; coming in DR16) with redshifts between 0.6 and 1.1.
+These are Luminous Red Galaxies (LRGs; described in Bautista et al. 2017) with redshifts between 0.6 and 1, quasars (QSOs; described in Ata et al. 2018) with redshifts between 0.8 and 2.2, and Emission Line Galaxies (ELGs; described in Raichoor et al. 2020) with redshifts between 0.6 and 1.1.

 In BOSS, LSS catalogues were generated for the LOWZ and CMASS samples separately.
 The LOWZ target class captures objects primarily at z < 0.4, while the CMASS class selects objects at 0.4 < z < 0.8.
 With DR12 a combined sample catalogue was provided, where these two samples are optimally combined (details in Reid et al. 2016).

-The DR14 eBOSS LSS catalogues for LRGs and QSOs are available on the SAS.
+The DR14 eBOSS LSS catalogues for LRGs and QSOs remain available on the SAS.

 - Data files are described in data_DR14_QSO_NS and data_DR14_LRG_NS